 We all know that if we get too much sun our skin will wrinkle making us look older than we are.
 And many of us know friends or family who have smoked for years causing them to look older than their years.

 While I don’t smoke.
 I did sit in the sun way to much as a kid.
-Because of my multiple myeloma diagnosis at 34 I have undergone both high-dose chemo and radiation toxicity that has saddled me with six of the skin cancer risk factors listed in the mind-map below.
+Because of my multiple myeloma diagnosis at 34 I have undergone both high-dose chemo and radiation toxicity that has saddled me with many skin cancer risk factors.

 When I came across the article linked and excerpted below I realized that many of the supplements I take to reduce my risk of cancer are also helping me look better as I age.